dabumana/caos/README.md

   - `go-gpt3`
   - `tview`
   - `tcell`
-- Add your API key provided from OpenAI into the `.env` file
+- Add your API key provided from OpenAI into the `.env` file to use it with docker or export the value locally in your environment
-- Run `go clean`
-- Run `go build`
+- Run `./clean.sh`
-- Execute `./caos`
+- If you have Docker installed execute `./run.sh`, in any other case `./build.sh`

 ### Features

-- Edit mode
+- Training mode: Prepare your own sets based on the interaction
+- Edit mode: First input will be contextual the second one instructional
-- Conversational mode
+- Conversational mode: A friendly experience with the model

 - Advanced parameters like:
   - Temperature
   - Topp